avast-ye-matey/brick_calendar/README.md

 <a name="featurelistitemsused"></a>
 ### Feature List Items Used ![image](https://user-images.githubusercontent.com/84582506/140657351-81caf107-4fac-405a-9999-41c909351143.png) <br />
-(I posted one example for each of the following inside my JavaScript code)
+(I posted one example for each of the following inside my JavaScript code.
+CTRL+F in JavaScript file and search for "// feature list item" to find code faster)
-1) Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app
+1) Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app.<br />*I use JSON data to store my set information.
+The app retrieves that info to build the set layout.*
-2) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX)
+2) Retrieve data from an external API and display data in your app (such as with fetch() or with AJAX).<br />*The ap uses fetch() to retrieve JSON data then uses that data to build the set layout.*
-3) Post to an external API and show that it has saved/persisted
+3) Post to an external API and show that it has saved/persisted.<br />*Various parts of the app auto saves the updated data.
+There is a save icon that appears to show this.
+Another way to check if it was updated is start the app over to and click on the Bricklist again.
+It fetches the live data and will match the changes you previously made.*
-4) Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application
+4) Create an array, dictionary or list, populate it with multiple values, retrieve at least one value, and use or display it in your application.<br />*I use an array to build an updated list to compare the main page and the drawer to know what sets should be displayed.
+I also build a dictionary to store the updated JSON data.*
-5) Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event)
+5) Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).<br />*The app retrieves the release date of a set and the current date of the users computer and compares the two to display how many days until release or if set is already available.*
-6) Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value
+6) Create and use a function that accepts two or more values (parameters), calculates or determines a new value based on those inputs, and returns a new value.<br />*The app uses JSON data and an array for a set creation function.
+It builds innerHTML and HTML elements based on those two values and returns the new set element and its internal details.
+At same time appends it to the parent div.*